vtourraine/mendeleykit/README.md

 macOS applications.

 Since its launch in October 2014, MendeleyKit has gone through a number of changes and improvements.
-Version 3 of the SDK no longer provides static libraries.
-Instead we provide builds for OSX and macOS dynamic frameworks.
+Version 3 of the SDK provides builds for iOS and macOS dynamic frameworks.
+The latest release also supports static libraries (requires Xcode 9).
 In addition to that, some API additions were introduced (e.g. Mendeley features API enabling remote feature enabling).

-Much of the code in the SDK is still based on Objective C. However, over the coming months we will be gradually migrating towards Swift (3 or later).
+Much of the code in the SDK is still based on Objective-C. However, over the coming months we will be gradually migrating towards Swift (3 or later).

-## Minimum Requirements ##
+## Minimum requirements ##
 - Xcode 8
 - iOS 8.0 or higher
 - macOS 10.9 or higher